tylertitsworth/5th-age-srd/Classes/Paladin.md

 Choose three of the following class talents.

-You get an additional paladin class talent at 5th level, and again at 8th level.
+You get an additional paladin class talent at champion tier, and again at epic tier.

 ---